AlexNanut/Project-3---EventPro/README.md

 5. Deploying a full MERN stack application on Heroku.

 ### Continued Development:

-1. Intellect, Discipline & Strength.
-2. Improve the user interface and user experience with more advanced design and functionality.
+1. Improve the user interface and user experience with more advanced design and functionality.
-3. Add a feature to allow users to create private events, which are accessible only to invited attendees.
+2. Add a feature to allow users to create private events, which are accessible only to invited attendees.
-4. Implement real-time notifications for event updates and reminders.
+3. Implement real-time notifications for event updates and reminders.
-5. Integrate a map view to display the location of events.
+4. Integrate a map view to display the location of events.
-6. Add social media sharing functionality to promote events.
-7. Implement event ratings and reviews.
+5. Implement event ratings and reviews.

 ## License & Copyright ©